EnigmaCurry/d.rymcg.tech/README.md

-All (http) apps are secured with automatic Lets Encrypt TLS certificates, along with configurable self-hosted authentication middleware (OAuth2 with Gitea and/or HTTP Basic auth), as well as user group authorization middlewares.
+All (http) apps are secured with automatic Lets Encrypt TLS certificates, along with configurable self-hosted authentication middleware (OAuth2 with Forgejo and/or HTTP Basic auth), as well as user group authorization middlewares.
 Even non-http apps may be secured with the optional VPN (Wireguard) support.